 Careers & Work Experience

-At Key Stage 4 there are further elements in core PHSCE lessons and there is also a traditional careers advice and guidance programme with the school careers coordinator.
+At Key Stage 4 there are further elements in the school’s tutorial programme and there is also a traditional CIAG programme with the school careers advisor.
 There are strong links with the local careers service advisors and a programme is arranged through the Annual Service Level Agreement, including careers fairs and transition events with the school’s own Sixth Form.